DawOp/Brymen869s-XmlLib/README.md

 OthDocs contains information details about communication with digital multimeter.

+## Dependencies

+*Ahid library - a straight forward API of only eight functions allows you to connect your USB HID device with a Windows PC.

 ### Brymen869.h

 Header file have 3 functions declaration.
 If you want to start read data you have to call Brymen_start() then communication will be open.